-The Queensland Government is committed to ensuring Queenslanders with disability have access to all that the National Disability Insurance Scheme (NDIS) offers.
+The Queensland Government is committed to ensuring Queenslanders with disability have access to all that the National Disability Insurance Scheme (NDIS) has to offer.

-The NDIS will bring about wide-ranging changes for service providers in terms of the types of jobs and skills required.
+The NDIS is creating wide-ranging changes for service providers in terms of the types of jobs and skills required.
 Needs are expected to extend across business management and service provision, with increased focus on areas like customer service, workforce flexibility, innovation and technology.

-An NDIS Workforce Strategy for non-government organisations has been developed to support you in strategically preparing your workforce for NDIS implementation.
+An NDIS Workforce Strategy for non-government organisations was developed by WorkAbility Queensland to support you in strategically preparing your workforce for NDIS implementation.